rameshpokharel21/PetStore/README.md

+4/16: Updated for PetStore Part 4.
+	Added IProductLogic interface with two abstract methods.
+ProductLogic class implements IProductLogic.
+	Changed Program class with main method: Added option 3 to list 	in-stock products.
+Modified if else if logic with switch 		statement.

 4/10: Removed Environment.Exit().
 Instead introduced bool flag to 		to check the condition and break out of the nested loop.

 4/9: when searching for DogLeash or CatFood type, the refereces for both types were changed to Product type.